digbmc/germantown-y/_exhibits/example-2.md

 ---
-title: Children's Books
+title: The YWCA organization

 author:
-description: children's book exibits
+description: History of the YWCA organization

 img: arc_001
 ---